 Senior Vice President of Programs + Strategic Initiatives

 Nomsa Khalfani is the Senior Vice President of Programs + Strategic Initiatives for Essential Access Health.
 In this role, Nomsa oversees Essential Access Health’s Learning Exchange, family planning and STD prevention programs and other new strategic initiatives that advance Essential Access Health’s mission and goals.

 Prior to Essential Access Health, Nomsa was Chief of Policy and Support Services at St. John’s Well Child and Family Center.
 In this role she focused primarily on strategic planning, program development and oversight, and health care reform readiness and implementation.
 Additionally, Nomsa previously held the positions of Chief Operating Officer and Chief of Programs at St. John’s and provided oversight of the organization’s Title X program.

 Nomsa holds a B.A. from the University of California, Santa Cruz, a M.A. from Phillips Graduate Institute and a Ph.D. from Capella University, School of Public Service Leadership.
 She is a graduate of the Blue Shield of California Foundation’s Clinic Leadership Institute (CLI) Emerging Leaders Program and the California Women’s Foundation's Women’s Policy Institute.

 Vice President of Public Affairs

 Amy Moy is Vice President of Public Affairs at Essential Access Health.
-In this role Amy leads the organization’s federal and state policy efforts, strategic communications activities and public awareness programs and initiatives.

 Prior to joining Essential Access Health in 2011, Amy directed advocacy, communications, and community engagement and education strategies to advance the health and rights of women and girls.
 Amy launched and directed Women’s Funding Network’s national “A Future.
 Not a Past.” campaign to end child sex trafficking in America.